ephieo/journal_capstone_FE/README.md

 The remaining stack is at your discretion.
 Pick the web framework, GraphQL support (if needed) and database technology.
 Feel free to use any additional libraries eg. components libraries.

+### Outstanding Errors :

+- The Frontend tests were all running until I introduced the savedQuotes page and functionality.
+I used localStorage and JSON.parse/JSON.stringify for this functionality and somehow this broke a lot of my tests.
+I'm aware of this issue and would love to look into it if I had more time.

+The Error :

+---

+`✕ a request is made with the right parameter (115 ms)

+● Home › a request is made with the right parameter

+    TypeError: Cannot read properties of undefined (reading 'sections')

+      37 |
+      38 |   it("a request is made with the right parameter", async () => {
+    > 39 |     render(<Home url={url} />);
+         |     ^
+      40 |
+      41 |     expect(requests.getAllPostData).toHaveBeenCalledWith(url);
+      42 |   });`

+---

 ### Stretch Goals :

 - Loading icon instead of " No quote today" text in page footer.